Sur0629/Power-bi-Project/README.md

 Data Collection and Cleaning:

 Collected data on matches, teams, and player performances from reliable sources.
-Cleaned and preprocessed the data in Power BI to ensure accuracy and consistency....
+Cleaned and preprocessed the data in Power BI to ensure accuracy and consistency...
 Exploratory Data Analysis (EDA):

 Conducted EDA to understand key trends and patterns in the dataset.